AmberNi2001/Text-Based-Sentiment-Modeling-of-Sephora-Product-Review/README.md

 **Author:** Amber Ni | **Date:** 05-02-2025 | **Course:** Intro to Data Science

 ## Project Description
 This project analyzes **Sephora skincare product reviews**, focusing on sentiment analysis and thematic insights across user groups with the main research question - how specific review characteristics shape the emotional tone of skincare product reviews on online beauty platforms like Sephora.
-It employs a range of **natural language processing (NLP)** and statistical techniques, following a structured workflow, **including**:
+It employs a range of **natural language processing (NLP)**, **machine learning**, and **statistical techniques**, following a structured workflow, **including**:
 1. **Document sampling** – selected a subset of 10,000 reviews across skin types and product categories.
 2. **Text preprocessing** – tokenization, stopword removal, and lemmatization to clean raw review texts.
 3. **Descriptive analysis** – visualized word frequencies using word clouds, term frequency–inverse document frequency (TF-IDF), and Log-Ratio term differences.